 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the University.
 Staff costs includes compensation paid to key management personnel.
 Compensation consists of salary and benefits, including any employer's pension contribution.
 The Key Management Personnel in the University are members of the Senior Management Team.
+The membership of the management team increased on a temporary basis during the year with the retirement of two senior managers and an overlap in the engagement of their replacements.

-2016 2015
+2017 2016

 £000 £000

-Key management personnel compensation 1,583 1,440
+Key management personnel compensation 1,660 1,583